Flashforge Creator 4 (A/S): Independent Dual Extruder 3D Printer with Interchangeable Extruders

 The motion system uses high-precision X/Y linear guides with an S-type control system that smooths start and stop movements.

-Flashforge Creator 4 3D printer close-up showing extruder and internal components, emphasizing precision engineering and design efficiency.The Creator 4 uses quiet TMC2209 stepper drivers for accuracy with low noise.
+FlashForge Creator 4 industrial 3D printer extruder system with cables, rail, and branding visible, producing intricate components.The Creator 4 uses quiet TMC2209 stepper drivers for accuracy with low noise.
 Dual printheads on the X-axis run independently in IDEX mode, while plug systems prevent overflow from inactive nozzles during single-extruder printing.

-Flashforge Creator 4 3D printer interior with blue propeller print, showing dual extruder system and build platform with branding visible.
+Flashforge Creator 4 3D printer interior with a blue printed part, dual extruders, and visible branding, showcasing industrial-grade printing capabilities.

 Behind its rear panel, the Creator 4 houses industrial electronics: a 320W Delta power supply, 330μF input filtering capacitors, dedicated heater control boards, and a 32-bit ARM Cortex-M4 control board.

-Flashforge Creator 4 internal electronics showing circuit boards, wiring, and power supply unit within the 3D printer’s cabinet.
+Internal components of Flashforge Creator 4 showing circuit boards, wiring, and power units, highlighting the printer's advanced engineering.

 320W Delta Electronics power supply: